1873–74 Scottish Cup: Semi-finals

 The two semi-final matches were played a week apart in December 1873.
-Both ties were played at venues opposite to the draw after Clydesdale and Queen's Park won the coin toss.
 Queen's Park were the first team to reach the final as they defeated Renton 2–0 at the original Hampden Park on 13 December.
 Clydesdale then booked their place in the inaugural final a week later as they recorded a 4–0 win over Blythswood at Kinning Park.
+The match had been abandoned after the fourth goal due to darkness but the result was allowed to stand.